DiscoveryDNA/team_neural_network/note/aws_notes.md

 1. Click "Spot Request" in the left hand menu and click the blue "Request Spot Instances".
 Everything is the default setting with the exception of:
   - AMI: deep_learning_AWS_ubuntuV9_28June2018
   - Instance type(s): close C3 and choose p2.xlarge
+  - Availability Zone:  us-west-2a (so you can use the group_volume)
   - Security Group: deep_learning_security
   - key: oregon_group_key.pem
 2. Wait till the instance becomes active.
 From 1 min to 3 min usually